 Bonus point: The most creative or daring of you can suggest new challenges that want to see me in and I’ll do my best to fulfill them.
-Just pleeease don’t make me wear anything with fluo color. 😛
+Just pleeease don’t make me wear anything fluo colored. 😛

 Vintage Midi Skirt Outfits